johnmn3/ti-yong/README.md

 want even significand (to the left of the decimal) outputs, otherwise they'd like to have 1 added to the output.

 Weird flex, but okay, right?
-Thinks stopped making sense a long time ago, as far as Bob was concerned.
+Things stopped making sense a long time ago, as far as Bob was concerned.
 Again, since our new f3 has been created, Terry has added 23 widgets that depend on it.
 And, again, we don't need to risk breaking those downstream consumers of f3, so Bob can just make an f3-even,